zhangster12/Obsidian-BJJ-Notes/Nodes/Sweeps/Scissor Sweep.md

 ## Positions
 - [[Mount]]: Sweep into top position.
 ## Submissions
-- [[Triangle Choke]]: With the Collar Sleeve Grip, youll have isolated a head and arm, so you can shoot a Triangle.
+- [[Triangle Choke (Guard)]]: With the Collar Sleeve Grip, youll have isolated a head and arm, so you can shoot a Triangle.
 # Defense
 -
 # Variations